 - “/” at the beginning of the string indicates root

-- The root dentry is furnished during the file system mount so VFS has a point where it can start its search for a file or a directory.
+- Root dentry is furnished during file system mount, so VFS has a point where it can start its search for a file or a directory.

-- It up to the file system module to find the child entry using the parent dentry (*Parent Dentry also has a pointer to its own inode which should hold the key*).
+- It’s up to the file system module to find the child entry using the parent dentry.
+Note that the parent Dentry also has a pointer to its own inode which might hold the key.

-The above sequence of steps will be repeated recursively but this time the parent will be “bm” and “celtic” will be the child, eventually VFS will have a list of the Dentries associated with the path.
+The above sequence of steps will be repeated recursively.
+This time the parent will be “bm” and “celtic” will be the child, in this manner VFS will generate a list of Dentries associated with a path.

-Fundamentally a file system module is only expected to work on top of inodes, Linux will request operations like creation and deletion of inodes, look up of inodes, linking of inodes and allocation of storage blocks for inodes.
+Fundamentally a file system module is only expected to work on top of inodes, Linux will request operations like creation and deletion of inodes, look up of inodes, linking of inodes, allocation of storage blocks for inodes etc.